Codecademy/docs/content/javascript/concepts/objects/terms/freeze/freeze.md

 // creating an object constructor and assigning values to it const obj1 = { property1: 'initial_data' };

-// creating a second object which will freeze
-// the properties of the first object const obj2 = Object.freeze(obj1);
+// creating a second object that will freeze the properties of the first object const obj2 = Object.freeze(obj1);

 // Updating the properties of the frozen object